Waitress and Waiter Resume

 The interviewer may ask you if you have gone through their menu.
 You should be prepared to answer questions related to it.
 Therefore, you need to study the restaurant’s menu including their bestsellers, the wine selections, special offerings, and others.
 Managers would be most pleased to see that their people truly care about the business, and showing your enthusiasm to learn about what the restaurant is selling is very important.
 If you find that there are difficult terms to understand in the menu, doing your own research on the Internet or browsing food and drink magazines would prove to be useful.

-Be Ready with the Best Answers
+Be Ready for the Best Answers

 You should write them down so you can study and rehearse delivering them.
 Be truthful.
 People can sense if you are just boasting or showing off.